jauzeyimam/jauzeyimam.github.io/_posts/2016-07-02-precarious-life.md

 30

 >A hierarchy of grief could no doubt be enumerated.
-We have seen it already, in the genre of the obituary, where lives are quic y tidied up and summarized, humanized, usually married, or on the way to be, heterosexual, happy, monogamous.
+We have seen it already, in the genre of the obituary, where lives are quickly tidied up and summarized, humanized, usually married, or on the way to be, heterosexual, happy, monogamous.
 But this is just a sign of another differential relation to life, since we seldom, if ever, hear the names of the thousands of Palestinians who have died by the Israeli military with United States support, or any number of Afghan people, children and adults.
 Do they have names and faces, personal histories, family, favorite hobbies, slogans by which they live?
 What defense against the apprehension of loss is at work in the blithe way in which we accept deaths caused by military means with a shrug or with self-righteousness or with clear vindictiveness?
-To what extent have Arab peoples, predominantly practitioners of Islam, fallen outside the 'human' as it has been naturalized in its 'Western' mold by the contemporary wor ngs of humanism?
+To what extent have Arab peoples, predominantly practitioners of Islam, fallen outside the 'human' as it has been naturalized in its 'Western' mold by the contemporary workings of humanism?
 What are the cultural con­ tours of the human at work here?
 How do our cultural frames for thin ng the human set limits on the kinds of losses we can avow as loss?
 After all, if someone is lost, and that person is not someone, then what and where is the loss, and how does mourning take place?

 32